-- Using a strong, easily manipulated light source, like a desk lamp, position your subject so that their profile (including a portion of their neck and perhaps even their shoulders) creates a shadow on the paper.
-Be sure to leave ample white space at the top, bottom and around the sides.
+Using a strong, easily manipulated light source, such as a desk lamp, position your subject so that their profile, including a portion of their neck and perhaps even their shoulders, creates a shadow on the paper.
+Leave ample white space at the top, bottom, and around the sides.

-Tracing a live subject can be difficult, especially when that subject is a toddler on the go!
-Need a faster, easier way to get the job done?
-Trade in your pencil for a camera, and create this simple, print-and-paint portrait.
+Tracing a live subject can be difficult, especially when that subject is a younger child on the go!
+If you need a faster, easier way to get the job done, trade-in your pencil for a camera, and create this simple, print-and-paint portrait.

 - A digital camera